 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumor.
 To see other pages, use the colored boxes on the right side of your screen.
 Think of those boxes as a roadmap to this full guide.
 Or, click “Next” at the bottom of each page.

 About the endocrine system and endocrine tumors

 The endocrine system consists of cells that make hormones.
-Hormones are chemical substances that are formed in the body and carried in the bloodstream to have a specific effect on the activity of other organs or cells in the body.
+Hormones are chemical substances that are produced by the body and carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.

 A tumor begins when normal cells change and grow uncontrollably, forming a mass.
 A tumor can be benign or malignant.
 A benign tumor is not cancerous and usually can be removed without it causing much harm.
 A malignant tumor is cancerous; if it is not found early and treated, it may be harmful and may spread to and damage the body’s healthy tissues and organs.

-An endocrine tumor is a growth that affects the parts of the body that secrete hormones.
+An endocrine tumor is a growth that affects the parts of the body that secrete (produce and release) hormones.
 Because an endocrine tumor arises from cells that produce hormones, the tumor itself can produce hormones and cause serious illness.

 About neuroendocrine tumors